 Especially during the past two years, test automation has come into play and helped mobile game developers to quickly and easily see how their games work across all possible device variants and get that vital debugging information on which things should be fixed (before releasing).
-This has produced tons of great data of how game can be optimized for end-user devices.
+This has produced tons of great data on how games can be optimized for end-user devices.

-The total number of test runs exceeded 184 million unique device runs, majority of those done on Android devices, but with significant growing trend with iOS devices (quarter by quarter).
+The total number of test runs exceeded 184 million unique device runs, a majority of which were executed on Android devices, but with a significant growing trend with iOS devices (quarter by quarter).
 This yields that ‘fragmentation’ is far away to be solved on both major mobile platforms – and testing must take its place before top companies want to push their apps and games for consumers.

 From the data, close to 84% of test runs were done on Android devices (and less than 16% on iOS devices) which provided just a bit higher failure rate (17.8%) than on iOS devices (15.5%).
 This sort of finding states that there are lots of issues also on iOS devices, with an increasing trend.
 Mainly, this is because of new iOS versions and some new form factors with iOS devices (plus new APIs, new notification system etc).

 What’s really awesome to see is that concurrency has been going up quarter by quarter.
 The average number of used mobile devices per test run is now over 10 devices per a test run.
 However, there is still lots of outliers and variation here as many of users still use one-device-at-time and some test automation experts use tens (or sometimes even hundreds) of devices simultaneously for their test runs.